aadi350/data-science-syllabus/interview-questions/statistics.md

 # Statistics
+### In what situation would you consider mean over median?
+### How do you ineterpret the standard error of the median and mean?
+### For sample size n, the margin of error is 3.
+How many more samples do we need to make the margin of error 0.3?

+### What is the assumption of error in linear regression?**

+### Given data from two product campaigns, how could you do an A/B test if we see a 3% increase for one product?

+### I have a deck and take one card at random.
+What is the probability you guess it right?
+### Explain a probability distribution that is not normal and how to apply that.
+### Given uniform distributions X and Y and the mean 0 and standard deviation 1 for both, what’s the probability of 2X > Y?
+(Solution)
+### There are four people in an elevator and four floors in a building.
+What’s the probability that each person gets off on a different floor?
+Make an unfair coin fair.
+(Solution)

 **What is an example of a data type with non-Gaussian distribution**
 A Gaussian distribution is a distribution where a certain known percentage of the data can be found when examining standard deviations from the mean, otherwise known as a normal distribution.
 Some of the examples of the non-Gaussian distribution can be exponential distribution or binomial distribution.